Here are a few stock ideas from market experts

-Watch the interview of Sudarshan Sukhani of s2analytics.com, Gaurav Bissa of LKP Securities and Ashwani Gujral of ashwanigujral.com with Prashant Nair and Reema Tendulkar on CNBC-TV18, in which they shared their reading and outlook on technicals and Futures and Options (F&O) side of the market as well as specific stocks and sectors.
+Watch the interview of Rajat Bose of rajatkbose.com, Ashwani Gujral of ashwanigujral.com and Krish Subramanyam of Altamount Capital with Prashant Nair and Ekta Batra on CNBC-TV18, in which they shared their reading and outlook on technicals and Futures and Options (F&O) side of the market as well as specific stocks and sectors.

 Like this story, share it with millions of investors on M3